iturner72/book-notes/the_revolt_of_the_public.md

     choose its channels of information, the public breaks the power of the mediator class created by mass media, and, under authoritarian rule, controlled by the regime.
+* 77 An accurate representation based on volume would show state media to be microscopic, invisible, when compared to the global information sphere.
+This is how *H. informaticus* experiences the changed environment: as an Amazonian flood of irreverent, controversy-ridden, anti-authority content, including direct criticism of the regime.